openhab/openhabian/docs/openhabian-amanda.md

 Make sure you ask specific questions such as “how to mount a NAS disk on a raspbian raspberry pi”.
 So NOW, prepare your storage by creating a directory somewhere and by then mounting the USB device or disk you've previously exported (= shared, i.e. made available for mounting) on that directory.
 This is your mountpoint.
+One specific thing to watch out for when configuring your export share on the NFS server is to add the `no_root_squash` option.
+Depending on your server OS or UI it might have a different name but it's function is to NOT map accesses of userID 0 (root) to some other UID as your server will by default do.

 Here's examples how to mount a NAS (to have the DNS name "nas" and IP address 192.168.1.100) and two partitions from an attached
 USB stick identified as /dev/sda (Linux ext4 and Windows VFAT filesystems).